Incorporate broadcasting projects into your curriculum to help engage students while deepening their STEM knowledge and understanding.

 5. Back to the Studio

-After studying the industry and completing broadcasting projects that teach students about this field, organize a field trip to a real studio where programs are produced.
+After studying the industry and completing broadcasting projects that teach students about this field, organize a trip to a real studio where programs are produced.
 The visit doesn’t have to take place in a big, fancy newsroom or well-known radio station.
 Taking students to a college studio is an excellent option, or high schools that have a student-run station can also provide important hands-on experiences for students.
 Arrange for students to engage in broadcasting projects that allow them to produce a mock segment, using the equipment they learned about with proper support.

 As the demand for high-tech broadcasting and streaming services increases, the industry will yield more jobs that require a strong STEM background, such as the position that 16-year-old Jermonte Simmons of Cleveland, Ohio secured as a STEM-focused sports-radio host.
 Encourage students to think beyond the classroom by imagining where their broadcasting projects could take them in this exciting, evolving industry.